HaiTon/getCleanDataCourse/README.md

-Below is the logic and step of how the run_analysis.R script works.

-Purpose: Merge test and actual data set collected from sample Samsung smartphone devices.
+##Purpose: Below is the logic and steps of how the run_analysis.R script works.
+The run_analysis.R merges test and actual data set collected from sample Samsung smartphone devices.
 Data set source: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Data set description: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones Please refer to codebook and README for more information.
 Note: The script includes step by step of how the data is merged and output.
       Some functions like name, str, class, dim seem redundant, but I include them along with each step.
 This is mainly for learning purpose.
-References:
+##References:
 text processing: http://en.wikibooks.org/wiki/R_Programming/Text_Processing
 join in R: http://www.dummies.com/how-to/content/how-to-use-the-merge-function-with-data-sets-in-r.html project guideline from TA, David Hood: https://class.coursera.org/getdata-006/forum/list?forum_id=10009 Tidy Data from Hadly Wickham: http://vita.had.co.nz/papers/tidy-data.pdf

- There Files will be merged into a final tidy data set: features.txt:      List of all features. activity_labels.txt: Links the class labels with their activity name. test/X_test.txt:   Test set.
+##The Files will be merged into a final tidy data set:
+ features.txt:      List of all features. activity_labels.txt: Links the class labels with their activity name. test/X_test.txt:   Test set.